aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## On `setup.dyalog` (18.0 and 18.2)

+I> This is 18.0/18.2 only because in later versions of Dyalog, Tatin's API will be available in `⎕SE` right from the start

-You might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing a Tatin user commands.
+You might want the Tatin API to be available right from the start, so that you can invoke any of the Tatin API functions without first executing a Tatin user command.

 I> What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.
 I>
-I> If you are not interested in this, skip this and carry on with "Updating Tatin".
+I> If you are not interested in this: skip it and carry on with [Updating Tatin](#).

 The way to achieve this goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.

-Where to find the `MyUCMDs/` folder depends on your operating system
+Where to find the `MyUCMDs/` folder depends on your operating system:

 * On Windows it's usually `C:\Users\{username}\Documents\`
 * On Linux (including the PI) it is `/home/{username}/`